-Beta-caryophyllene is a sesquiterpene found in many plants including Thai basils, cloves and black pepper.
+β-caryophyllene is a sesquiterpene found in numerous plants such as Thai basil, cloves and black pepper.
 It has a spicy rich odor and is known for its antiseptic, anti-bacterial, antifungal, anti-tumor and anti-inflammatory properties.
 Research has shown that in cannabis this terpene has an affinity for the CB2 endocannabinoid receptor.

-Terpinolene is a monoterpene, part of the terpinene subfamily of terpenes.
-This family of four isomers is known for being anti-oxidant, immune-modulating and anti-biologically (anti-tumor, antibacterial, antifungal).
-It has also been used, for hundreds of years, in the treatment on insomnia.
-Terpinolene is found in oregano, marjoram, cumin, lilac, some citrus rind and conifers.
+Terpinolene is a monoterpene which is part of the terpinene subfamily of terpenes.
+It has antioxidant, immune-modulating and anti-fungal properties and has historically been used to treat insomnia.
+Terpinolene is found in oregano, marjoram, cumin, lilac, some citrus rinds and even conifers.

 Linalool is a simple terpene alcohol, best known for the pleasant floral odor it gives to lavender plants.
 It is also known as β-linalool, licareol, or linalyl alcohol.
 Linalool has been used for thousands of years as a sleep aid, but it’s also critical for the formulation of vitamin E. Today it’s often used to relieve pain and treat psychosis, anxiety, and epilepsy.